 What is Shared Ownership?

 Shared ownership is just another way to buy a home.
-It’s been around for a long time and here at HomesHub we have helped almost 1,000 purchasers to buy a shared ownership home in the last 10 years.
+It’s been around for a long time and here at HomesHub we have helped a lot of purchasers to buy a shared ownership home in the last 10 years.

 With shared ownership you still get a quality new home but you buy it in a much more affordable way.
 You only buy the share in the property that you can afford and this will depend on your income.
 Purchasers on lower incomes can buy as little as a 25% share and it also means that you need a much lower deposit than buying 100%.
 You will pay rent to Plus Dane on the share of the property that you haven’t bought.